-As global markets become more complex, CPGs and Retailers are increasingly pursuing collaboration to unlock value chain efficiency and agility.
+As global markets become more complex, companies are increasingly pursuing collaboration to unlock value chain efficiency and agility.
 From joint demand planning to asset sharing, companies are seeking to unlock cross-firm economies of scale and scope.
 A key challenge preventing systematic collaboration is one of participating companies taking opportunistic, zero-sum actions during ambiguously defined scenarios and situations that can undermine long term success.

 Surprisingly, historical lessons from Medieval Trade can provide a non-traditional venue for insights.
 11th-13th Century merchants engaging in global spice trade faced similar collaboration challenges:

 - They rely on broad range of partners to achieve value.
 For example, an Egyptian cotton merchant must rely on her local agent’s demand planning insights in Avignon to optimize pricing in the French market.